 Parameter Name Description Default Value New Value via CEPH_TUNING mon_osd_adj ust_heartbeat grace If the parameter is set to True, will calculate laggy interval logic when OSD disks are flapping multiple times.
 Due to that grace timer (osd_heartbeat_grace), range varies from 20 sec to 300 sec.
 If the parameter is set to False, marks the disk as failed exactly at 20 sec.
 True False osd_heartbeat grace (sec) Each Ceph OSD daemon checks the heartbeat of other Ceph OSD daemons at random intervals less than every 6 seconds.
 If a neighboring Ceph OSD daemon does not indicate a heartbeat within a 20 second grace period, the Ceph OSD daemon may consider the neighboring Ceph OSD daemon down and report it back to a Ceph monitor, which updates the Ceph Cluster Map.
 You may change this grace period by adding an osd heartbeat grace setting under the [mon] and [osd] or [global] section of your Ceph configuration file, or by setting the value at runtime.
 20 10 osd_max_mar kdown_count (sec) If Ceph monitor is marking an OSD down and the OSD maximum markdown count is more than 5 within osd_max_markdown_period value (which is 600 sec by default), the OSD will shutdown itself.
-5 1 osd_client_wa tch_timeout (sec) imeout watches on persistent storage, they are preserved across cluster changes by the normal recovery process.
-If the 10
+5 1 osd_client_wa tch_timeout (sec) A watch operation registers the client as being interested in notifications on an object.
+As OSDs keep track of watches on persistent storage, they are preserved across cluster changes by the normal recovery process.
+If the client loses its connection to the primary OSD for a watched object, the watch is removed after a timeout configured with osd_client_watch_timeout.
+Watches are automatically reestablished, when a new connection is made or a placement group switches the OSDs.
+30 10